 Monitoring data collected for the HA in fiscal years 2011-2017 indicates utilization by wild horses is moderate to heavy in established key areas.
 Trampling damage by wild horses is evident at most locations.
-Insufficient herbaceous forage within the dominant ecological sites does not support healthy wild horses, and has led to excess utilization and trampling which is currently impacting range conditions and preventing recovery of key sites.
+Insufficient herbaceous forage within the dominant ecological sites does not support healthy wild horses, and has led to excess utilization and trampling which is currently impacting range conditions by causing deterioration of vegetative resources (including at riparian areas) and is preventing recovery of key sites.